Symbolic partition in chaotic maps: Introduction

-In the mid-1600s, Newton started the research on differential equations and solved the two-body problem.
-Later-generation mathematicians and physicists tried to extend Newton's method to the well-known three-body problem but miserably failed until Poincar\'{e} introduced a new point of view which focuses on qualitative rather than quantitative features of the dynamics.
-When a motion turns chaotic, analytic approximation becomes less useful and geometric description seems more natural.
-A very useful tool to represent the topological feature of chaos is symbolic dynamics, which translates points on the attractor into long sequences of symbols drawn from a given set labeling different patches of the attractor, and the dynamics into a shift in the symbol sequence.
-The key to the construction of good symbolic dynamics is to find a simplest partition which is able to assign each point on the attractor a unique symbol sequence\cite{collet2009iterated}. \\ In flows, although it is possible to distinguish different orbits with orbit topology \cite{dong2014}, a common practice is converting it to a map on a well-chosen Poincar\'{e} surface of section.
+In flows, although it is possible to distinguish different orbits with orbit topology \cite{dong2014}, a common practice is converting it to a map on a well-chosen Poincar\'{e} surface of section.
 If a 1D map is chaotic on an interval, it is possible to make partitions with extremum points \cite{Chaosbook}.
 In higher dimensions, things become much harder and we need to check the homoclinic tangencies (HTs) of the stable and unstable manifolds of particular invariant set.
 For some two-dimensional maps, many approaches which heavily rely on the geometry of phase space, have been successfully used to generate symbolic partitions.
-H\'{e}non map \cite{Henon1976}, for example, a classical two-dimensional map, is used by many authors for symbolic partition \cite{Ref3, Ref4, Ref5, Ref12, Ref14, cvitanovic1988, kantz1997improved, politi1994symbolic}, where the stable and unstable manifold of a fixed point is often built to search for the HTs, both of which are one dimensional and relatively easy to compute.
-Even so, at some parameter values, the precise determination of the primary homoclinic tangencies (PHTs) turns illusive \cite{Ref3, Ref4, Ref5, Ref6}.
-For maps in three or more dimensions, the partition becomes even harder since the stable or the unstable manifold has a dimension higher than one, which may be very difficult to describe quantitatively.
-One interesting set of approaches rely on unstable periodic orbits densely embedded in the chaotic attractor, to generate unique symbol sequence\cite{Ref6, badii1994progress, Biham1990, Cvitanovic1991, davidchack2000estimating, plumecoq2000template, plumecoq2000template2}.
-However, in order to improve the accuracy, those methods require a sufficient number of unstable periodic orbits which is a challenge especially with limited, noisy, time series data.
-Symbol states could also be constructed with a network to efficiently represent system dynamics and sometimes approximation of the generating partition could be obtained by properly designed stochastic optimization techniques\cite{kennel2003estimating, buhl2005statistically, hirata2013estimating, hirata2004estimating, patil2018empirical, gao2009complex, sun2014characterizing, hou2015dynamical, donner2010recurrence, nakamura2016constructing, mccullough2017regenerating, tanizawa2018constructing, sakellariou2019markov}.\\ Here we propose a new approach which focuses only data on the unstable manifold.
-Since real-world maps including those on Poincar\'{e} sections are quite dissipative, {\em i.e.}, the Lyapunov dimension is low.
-In fact, the unstable manifolds of most well-known maps have a dimension less than three and often are even one-dimensional in some parameter range, which indicates a high dimension of the stable manifold and thus brings trouble to the conventional computation of HTs.
-In our method, however, the folding points as a subset of the HTs could be conveniently determined on the unstable manifold constructed from the mapping data and thus, it would not cause a problem.
-For finite resolution, the set of partition points can also be used to deduce the number of symbols that are needed.
-The scheme is tested on the H\'{e}non map at different parameter values and successfully applied to a well-known three-dimensional map.\\
+H\'{e}non map \cite{Henon1976}, for example, a classical two-dimensional map, is used by many authors for different schemes of symbolic partition \cite{giovannini1992generating, 1985Generating, 1993Hansen, 1989Kantz, 1997Kantz, 1999Politi, cvitanovic1988, kantz1997improved, politi1994symbolic}, where the stable and unstable manifold of a fixed point is often built to search for the HTs, both of which are one dimensional and relatively easy to compute.
+Even so, at some parameter values, the precise determination of the primary homoclinic tangencies (PHTs) turns illusive \cite{giovannini1992generating, 1985Generating, 1993Hansen, 1989BW}.
+For maps in three or more dimensions, the partition becomes even harder since the stable or unstable manifold has a dimension higher than one, which may be very difficult to describe quantitatively.
+In Hamiltonian systems or the like, an interesting homotopic lobe dynamics could be used to define a symbolic partition, where ``holes" play an essential role instead of the HTs in the usual consideration\cite{mitchell2012partitioning, mitchell2009topology, collins2002symbolic, collins2005forcing, easton1986trellises, rom1994homoclinic, ruckerl1994scaling}.
+One interesting set of approaches rely on unstable periodic orbits densely embedded in the chaotic attractor, to generate unique symbol sequence\cite{1989BW, badii1994progress, Biham1990, Cvitanovic1991, davidchack2000estimating, plumecoq2000template, plumecoq2000template2}.
+However, in order to guarantee the accuracy, those methods require a sufficient number of unstable periodic orbits which is a challenge in the case with limited, noisy, time series data.
+Symbolic partition could also be constructed with the help of a network that well shapes the system dynamics and sometimes approximation of the generating partition could be obtained by properly designed stochastic optimization techniques\cite{kennel2003estimating, buhl2005statistically, patil2018empirical, gao2009complex, donner2010recurrence, nakamura2016constructing, sakellariou2019markov}.\\